IBMStreams/endpoint-monitor/SECURITY.md

 https://kubernetes.io/docs/concepts/cluster-administration/networking/

-At the very least pods within the same namespace are likely to have visibility into the pod containing a Streams REST operator, so a pod within the same namespace could try to inject tuples or access tuples from a Streams REST operator.
+At the very least pods within the same namespace are likely to have visibility into the pod containing a Streams REST operator, so a pod within the same namespace could try to maliciously inject tuples or access tuples from a Streams REST operator.

-Since a pod containing a Streams REST operator has variable ip address (and port will to be variable if `port:0` is used) direct access should not be used by an application, only through the *endpoint-monitor* nginx service.
+Since a pod containing a Streams REST operator has a variable ip address (and port will also be variable if `port:0` is used) direct access should not be used by non-malicious applications, only through the *endpoint-monitor* nginx service.

 So the only authorized user for the Jetty server should be its intended *endpoint-monitor*.

+**Details to be added on client certs.**